Carbon modeling in the PEF initiative

-The Product Environmental Footprint (PEF) approach aims to standardise and simplify LCA practice while maintaining its high quality.
+The Product Environmental Footprint (PEF) approach aims to standardize and simplify LCA practice while maintaining its high quality.
 To enable all LCA practitioners to use the same approach, Product Environmental Footprint Category Rules (PEFCRs) are being developed.
-In this edition of the PEF series, we describe the state of the art of carbon modelling.
+In this edition of the PEF series, we describe the state of the art of carbon modeling.

 Three Sub-indicators For Climate Change

-Carbon modelling with PEFCRs includes three different sub-indicators for climate change, as illustrated in the figure below:
+Carbon modeling with PEFCRs includes three different sub-indicators for climate change, as illustrated in the figure below:

 - Climate change – fossil: greenhouse gas (GHG) emissions to any media originating from the oxidation and/or reduction of fossil fuels by means of their transformation or degradation (e.g. combustion, digestion, landfilling, etc.).